paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Folding data

-We know how to selectively filter the rows of an inverted table, order by columns and impose group decomposition.
+We know how to selectively filter the rows of an inverted table, order by columns and impose group by decomposition.
-This allows for ending up with a data snapshot having three columns in which two are ordered and the third one's values are of interest to us but not particularly as a column values.
-We are into assembling them as a matrix which means data folding.
+This allows for ending up with a data snapshot having three columns in which two are ordered and the third one's values of interest to us.
+We are not particularly into column values, but want fold them in such a way that it expose the two columns relation.
+Upon assembling them as a matrix which means data folding we need to take care of missing values.
 We may wish to construct 2D array from those values to proceed with matrix based computations in the next step.
 Let's work an example to see the case.
 ```j